-Having worked for many years with a wide range of manufacturing and engineering clients, our specialist team have first-hand experience and understanding of the current issues within the manufacturing sector.
+Duncan & Toplis have worked with a wide range of manufacturing and engineering clients for many years.
+Our specialist team have first-hand experience in the industry and understand the current issues faced by businesses within the manufacturing and engineering sector.

 Our proactive approach and expertise means that we are able to keep clients one step ahead of the issues that may affect them.
 These include: